ashwnn/ashwin.lol/src/data/blog/homelab.md

 Security is paramount:
 -   **Access Control:** Public access is strictly limited via `Cloudflared`.
 Internal access uses strong passwords and SSH keys.
 -   **Firewall:** UFW (Uncomplicated Firewall) is configured with a default deny policy.
--   **Intrusion Detection/Prevention:** Crowdsec monitors logs and automatically blocks malicious IPs.
+-   **Intrusion Detection/Prevention:** [Crowdsec](https://www.crowdsec.net/) monitors logs and automatically blocks malicious IPs.
+    - **Log Monitoring:** Automated log scanning from `Pi-hole`, Docker containers, and system logs for unusual activity.
+I wrote a custom script to aggregate and analyze logs, sending alerts for domains/addresses that have a high number of DNS requests.
 -   **Vulnerability Scanning:** `OpenVAS` (via `open-vas` container) is used for periodic vulnerability scans.
 -   **Updates:** `Watchtower` automatically updates Docker containers.
 Regular OS updates and `libvirt`/KVM updates are applied manually.
 VM guest OS updates are managed within the VMs themselves.